-Approximately a third of people who suffer from migraines get an aura or visual prodrome which is an unusual visual, olfactory, or other sensory experiences that are a sign that the migraine will soon occur.
-These episodes may last for 20 minutes to a couple of hours and usually happen just before the onset of the other symptoms.
+Approximately a third of people who suffer from migraines get an aura or visual prodrome.
+A visual prodrome is an unusual visual, olfactory, or other sensory experiences that are a sign that the migraine will soon occur.
+These episodes may last for 20 minutes to a couple of hours.
+They usually happen just before the onset of the other symptoms.

-There is often also a postdrome phase after the event where migraine sufferers feel tired, depressed or hungover and may experience cognitive impairment and trouble concentrating.
+There is often also a postdrome phase after the event.
+Migraine sufferers feel tired, depressed or hungover.
+They may experience cognitive impairment and trouble concentrating.

-It is recommended that first episode migraines are thoroughly investigated to eliminate other causes of the visual symptoms when noticed.
+It is recommended that first episode migraines are thoroughly investigated.
+This is to eliminate other causes of the visual symptoms when noticed.
 Flashes and floaters associated with retinal detachment may appear similar.
 Strokes and other cerebral vascular events may also create a similar experience.
 A thorough vision examination is recommended which includes evaluation of neurological visual fields.